tabrett/discord-multi-bot/readme.md

   - Unzip the file.
   - Run Setup_Multibot_Windows.bat.
 (This installs the required Python packages.)
   - Do some other stuff (that I'll update later).
-  - Start the bot run the Start_Multibot_Windows.bat file.
+  - Start the bot using the Start_Multibot_Windows.bat file.
-  - To stop the bot, run the Stop_Multibot_Windows.bat file __OR__ close any Python command windows.
+  - To stop the bot, run the Stop_Multibot_Windows.bat file __OR__ close any Python command windows/processes.